meta pixel code

 North Dakota Sex Offenses

-Criminal Defense of North Dakota Sex Offenders
+Criminal Defense Of North Dakota Sex Offenders

 Sex-related offenses in North Dakota range from Class A misdemeanors to Class AA felonies, carrying possible prison sentences from less than a year for a misdemeanor to life imprisonment for Class AA felonies.
 The difference between a felony or a misdemeanor charge depends on the specific facts of the case as applied to the law.
 The North Dakota Century Code has very detailed definitions of the charges, taking many factors into account.
 The difference in age between the parties and associations with hazing or initiation are all factors the prosecution will consider when deciding what charges to bring.